Officiants

 Let us know if you foresee the need for additional mics!

-A second mic is included in some packages or added to other packages;
+A second mic is included in some packages or can be added;

 Please let us know beforehand if…